Cockapoo F1B Puppies for Sale in Orlando

 We are open today!
 Come visit our beautiful Cockapoo F1B puppies we have for sale in Orlando at Blue Sky Puppies!

-Learn More about Cockapoo F1B Puppies
+Learn More about Cockapoo F1B Puppies for Sale

 You may or may not have heard of an F1B Cockapoo before.
 The F followed by a number indicates which generation of Cockapoo this pup comes from exactly.
 This generation of Cockapoos, in particular, is created when there is one Cockapoo parent and the other parent is a Poodle.
 This makes the Cockapoo 75% Poodle, meaning they will look slightly different from the traditional Cockapoo and be even more hypoallergenic.
 It is no surprise that this generation of Cockapoo has more of a Poodle's temperament than the classic 50/50 mix.